Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 Some rides actually made my blood freeze.

 In 2017, the Malaysian Road Transport Department took measures.
 They encourage the public to report bus drivers exceeding the speed limit, smoking, or using a mobile phone while driving.
-The report can be submitted via WhatsApp +60 – 11 – 51 11 52 52.
-Obviously, there were more people like me not happy sitting in big clouds of smoke.
+You can submit the report via WhatsApp +60 – 11 – 51 11 52 52.
+Apparently, there were more people like me not happy sitting in big clouds of smoke.

 Or flying pretty low over the highway.